dell/csm-docs/content/docs/csidriver/release/powermax.md

 - Added mapping of PV/PVC to namespace.
 - Added support to configure fsGroupPolicy.
 - Added support to filter topology keys based on user inputs.
-- Added support to protect volumes from multiple namespaces using single METRO RDF group
+- Added support for SRDF Metro group sharing multiple namespaces.

 ### Fixed Issues
 There are no fixed issues in this release.